shounak102/sampleApp/README.md

     from the database if it exists and returns status 200 with the item that was deleted upon success.

+To test the backend routes, run ‘npm test’ in the root directory.

 ## Frontend:

 The frontend is a single page application built using ReactJS.
 It uses